OpsDataHub/data_analytics_portfolio/README.md

 # <h1 align="center">Data Analytics Portfolio</h1>
-<h5 align="center">By Oliver Summers (BMus, PGCE)</h5>
+<h5 align="center">By Oliver Summers </h5>

 <details>
 <summary>About Me</summary>
 <br>

-**Who are you?** - Hi, I'm Oliver, and I love being involved with data!
-With nearly 5 years experience working with data from the operations field, from simple datasets shared with stakeholders via Excel to larger datasets, utilising SQL and Tableau to share with stakeholders.
+**Who are you?** - I'm Oliver, deeply passionate about working with data.
+With nearly 5 years in operations data, I've handled an array of datasets from Excel to SQL and Tableau visualisations, collaborating closely with stakeholders.

-**Why do you do what you do?** - An important question in data is "why?" and so, it makes sense that I answer the question, why data analytics?
-Ever since studying Music as part of my bachelor's degree, I've been taking sounds from the air using software and tools in manipulating musical notes to create and present songs to the public.
-The process of data is very similar in this way, and the keyword as to why I love both is this - curiosity!
-Since then, that curiosity has led me to being involved in analysing data for 4+ years within operational backgrounds.
-Providing insight for 1,000+ global clients within Aviation, EdTech and Instrument Manufacturing industries.
-Now, I'm ready to embed myself further into a data-centric role as my long-term career.
+**Why do you do what you do?** - Answer the "why" of data analytics.
+My journey began with music, where I used software to create melodies from thin air.
+This curiosity-driven approach has led me to over 4 years of data analysis, providing insights to 1,000+ clients globally in Aviation, EdTech, and Instrument Manufacturing.
+Now, I'm eager to continue the deep dive into a data-centric career.

-**What expertise and skills do you bring?** - While I bring with me the invaluable skill sets in SQL, Excel and Tableau/Power BI, I'm also a qualified educator for 5+ years in secondary/further education, with a pedagogical approach in presenting complex information to a broad audience.
-This is ciritical when dealing with both business and technical stakeholders, who rely on data to make strategic business decisions that will have a major impact.
+**What expertise and skills do you bring?** - I bring essential skills in Excel, in addition to SQL and Tableau/Power BI.
+Plus, over 5 years of experience as an educator, making complex information accessible to diverse audiences, crucial when working with business and technical stakeholders.

-**What are you looking for?** - Looking for a new and exciting role that understands the importance of data for their business, building on that curiosity to dicover new insights.
-I'd love to hear from you to discuss further about what you're looking for your business, so please don't hesitate to get in touch so we can discuss further.
+**What are you looking for?** - I'm seeking an exciting role that values data's impact on business success.
+My curiosity drives me to uncover fresh insights.
+Let's connect to discuss how I can contribute to your organization.
 <br>
 <br>

-*P.S. quick bonus fact for you - at MyTutor, I won the data competition in the data team for building a database in SQL from the ground up, focusing on different coloured shirts and presenting this to the team.
-As an award, I won an emoji of me with a crown and a box of chocolates!*
+*P.S.
+Fun fact: At MyTutor, I built a SQL database categorizing different colored shirts, earning me an emoji with a crown and a box of chocolates!*

 </details>